 The flavor of traditionally parched wild rice is so much better that you can actually have the wild rice as the focus of a dish, unlike something else where it’s just starch.
 Since traditional bisques are thickened with rice, too, it was only a matter of time until I worked out some kind of soup using it as a binder.
 Not only does the rice thicken the soup, it’s flavor permeates the cooking broth, and then gets amplified even more from pureeing.

 This is a rich soup, too, it’s silky and full of flavor, and a little goes a long way.
 Honestly, it’s likely the best wild rice soup I’ve ever made, and probably the best I’ve ever tasted.
 I will still crush a breadbowl here and there though.
-If you have parched wild rice, dried mushrooms and homemade stock, try it sometime, or save it for when you want to impress someone.
+If you have parched wild rice, dried mushrooms and homemade stock, try it sometime.

 Wild Rice Bisque with Toasted Mushroom Croutons

 - 1 qt meat stock mushroom or vegetable stock

 - ½ cup high quality wild rice see my post on wild rice here for a list of suppliers